 The whippet was the result of selective crossbreeding between greyhounds and terriers in England, explaining its appearance as a "miniature greyhound."
 Once used by the English working class to hunt small game (particularly rabbits), the breed eventually became quite valued in the sport of coursing.
 Much like the greyhound, the whippet is an extremely swift runner and is considered the fastest dog of its size.

-The whippet was first brought to the U.S. in the late 1800s and registered with the American Kennel Club (AKC) in 1888.
+The whippet was first brought to the United States in the late 1800s and registered with the American Kennel Club (AKC) in 1888.
 Surprisingly, the breed was not officially recognized by the English Kennel Club until 1891.

 Proper training and socialization are both important for the whippet, as with all dogs.
-While the whippet may not seem like the sharpest tool in the shed, the breed is able to learn well with persistence and encouragement.
+The breed is able to learn well with persistence and encouragement, though they do not seem to do well with crate training and often exhibit claustrophobia.

 Common Health Problems